 1. knowledge and understanding of the principles and rules of evidence law used in the process of fact-finding in both civil and criminal litigation in New South Wales and in the Federal jurisdiction

-2. To develop an understanding of how those principles and rules of evidence law came into being.
+2. an understanding of how those principles and rules of evidence law came into being.

-3. To develop some critical appreciation of the way in which the rules of evidence operate and are applied in the context of the trial process.
+3. some critical appreciation of the way in which the rules of evidence operate and are applied in the context of the trial process.

-4. To further develop sound communication skills in the oral and written presentation of assessment tasks based on the course materials
+4. sound communication skills in the oral and written presentation of assessment tasks based on the course materials.

-5. To develop ability to use legal analysis effectively in application of the relevant evidentiary principles and rules to a range of factual problems.
+5. a developing ability to use legal analysis effectively in application of the relevant evidentiary principles and rules to a range of factual problems.